daniel-furman/ensemble-climate-projections/README.md

 ---

-All code and data required to reproduce analyses presented at the SICB 2021 conference and SCCUR 2019 conference, as well as the Supporting Information.
+All code and data required to reproduce analyses presented at the SICB 2021 conference and SCCUR 2019 conference, as well as Supporting Information.

 * How can models of climate change effects on geographic distributions incorporate symbiotic species relationships?
 * What is the best quantification of uncertainty for climate forecasts in Southwest deserts?